India's IT Firms Boost Revenue Per Employee Amid Shift to Automation

 Industry watchers said a combination of factors, including higher utilisation rates and AI-led efficiency, is pointing to decoupling of headcount and revenue growth.

-"The industry is gradually shifting from a linear, headcount-linked revenue model to a platform-based approach," said Kumar Rakesh, IT & auto analyst at BNP Paribas, India.
+“The industry is gradually shifting from a linear, headcount-linked revenue model to a platform-based approach,” said Kumar Rakesh, IT & auto analyst at BNP Paribas, India.
+“Under this model, firms bill for third-party models and agents, their own intellectual property, agents and employee services.
+Consequently, revenue growth is decoupling from employee growth.”

 This editorial summary reflects ET Tech and other public reporting on India's IT Firms Boost Revenue Per Employee Amid Shift to Automation.